billbuchanan/csn09112/week03_ns/labs/README.md

 * ip.src==192.168.10.7 || ip.src=192.168.10.8 - Filter traffic for 192.168.10.7 or 192.168.10.8
 * tcp.port==21  - Filter traffic for TCP port 21
 * ip.src==192.168.10.7 && tcp.port==21 - Filter traffic for 192.168.10.7 for the source and on TCP port 21
+* Wireshark also accepts protocol filters: `telnet`, `ssh`, `ftp` as a filter will automatically isolate all traffic for these protocols.

 ### Firewall  set up
 On the firewall, from Diagnostics, view the ARP cache.
 Which addresses are in the cache?